-Note: Destination ports can be included in a multicast filter only.
-A multicast filter is determined by the MAC address that you enter in the MAC Address field.
+- Note: Destination ports can be included only in a multicast filter.
+A multicast filter is determined by the MAC address that you enter in the MAC Address field. - 12.
+Click the Apply button.

 Delete a MAC filter

 To delete a MAC filter: